7/28/2020

 Moderator

-The next question comes from Tori Somburg from Sifo.
+Our next question comes from Tori Somburg from Stiefel.
 Tori, your line is now open.

 speaker

-Yes, just to follow up and Michael, I'm asking you this question because I really respect your view.
+Yes, just to follow up, and Michael, I'm asking you this question because I really respect your view.
 And, you know, if you look at Max and Linear ADI, you know, they've been competitors of yours for many years, whether for business or for engineers.
 They're now all going to be under one umbrella.
-What do you think that means for the analog space and perhaps for Molythig Power specifically?
+What do you think that means for the analog space and perhaps for monolithic power specifically?

 speaker